GenericMappingTools/gmt/doc/rst/source/grd2xyz.rst

 .. _-T:

 **-T**\ [**a**\|\ **b**][*base*]
     Write STL triangulation for 3-D printing to standard output.
-By default (or **-Ta**) we write an STL ASCII file.
+By default (or via **-Ta**) we write an STL ASCII file.
     Append **b** to instead write the STL binary (little-endian) format.
 For more information on STL, see the `STL overview on Wikipedia <https://en.wikipedia.org/wiki/STL_(file_format)>`_.  **Note**: All coordinates are adjusted so that *xmin = ymin = zmin = 0*.
 For other adjustments, see :doc:`grdedit`, :doc:`grdproject` and :doc:`grdmath`.